webplatform/docs/tutorials/JavaScript_libraries/Modernizr/index.md

 == How it Works? ==

-Modernizr runs on page load to detect the features after that it creates a JavaScript object with the result and adds classes to the html element for you to key your CSS on.
+Modernizr runs on page load to detect the support of HTML5 and CSS3 features in the current browser; after that it creates a JavaScript object with the results, and adds classes to the <code>html</code> element for you to key your CSS on.

 == Key Facts ==

-* It tests for over 40 next-generation features, all in a matter of milliseconds
+* It tests for over 150 next-generation features, all in a matter of milliseconds
 * It creates a JavaScript object (named Modernizr) that contains the results of these tests as boolean properties
 * It adds classes to the html element that explain precisely what features are and are not natively supported
 * It provides a script loader so you can pull in polyfills to backfill functionality in old browsers

 == Install Modernizr ==

-Installing the Modernizr is not the rocket engineering.
-It just a matter of including one JavaScript file in your head tag.
-Happy :)

-Modernizr provide feature to build our own file also.
-With this feature we can build our own file with limited feature detection. [http://modernizr.com/download/ Build Modernizr]

-Once you are done with the generating your custom build or full file you just need to include that file in your head section and you are done.
+To install Modernizr, download a copy from [http://modernizr.com/ modernizr.com].
+You can choose the Development version which includes the 40+ core tests, or [http://modernizr.com/download/ build a custom download] by picking only the features you want from the 150+ available.

+Next, you simply include the library in the <code>head</code> of your HTML page, like so:

+ <script src="path/to/modernizr.js"></script>

+The library will run automatically when the page loads, and make the results available to you via classes on the <code>html</code> element, and as properties on a global <code>Modernizr</code> JavaScript object, for example: <code>Modernizr.video; // true or false, depending on the browser's support for HTML5 video</code>
 }}
-{{Notes_Section}}
+{{Notes_Section
+|Notes=There are some features that Modernizr cannot detect.
+See [https://github.com/Modernizr/Modernizr/wiki/Undetectables The Undetectables] on Modernizr’s wiki for more information.

+Other features may yield what are known as ''false positive'' results in some browsers: the browser claims to support a feature, but its support is actually missing, broken or incomplete.
+Modernizr does its best to detect these false positives and will make exceptions for those cases, to offer you the most accurate feature detection available.
+}}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows={{Compatibility Table Desktop Row
 |Chrome_supported=Yes
+|Chrome_version=1.0+
 |Chrome_prefixed_supported=Unknown
 |Chrome_prefixed_version=
 |Firefox_supported=Yes